jangler/scripts/README.md

 -------
 Miscellaneous utility scripts.

-- `tagmsg` - print a git tag message
+- `taginfo` - print information about a git tag